karmaniverous/karmaniverous/README.md

 - [`get-dotenv`](https://github.com/karmaniverous/get-dotenv) is the dotenv-powered automation tool that allows me to perform high-quality releases on 16 API projects, a front end, and over a dozen supporting projects, every two weeks, SINGLE-HANDEDLY.
 I post around 10k commits a year thanks to this tool.
 Check it out!

-See my repos for way more useful tools & templates!
+See [my repos](https://github.com/karmaniverous?tab=repositories) for lots more useful tools & templates!

 ## My Rules